freesewing/freesewing/markdown/org/docs/designs/carlita/instructions/en.md

 ### Step 1: Draft and Cut the missing Lining and Facing Parts

-Some parts for Carlton require you to draft parts from the existing parts.
-The following are a list of what parts you need to draft, [see Carlton Cutting](/docs/designs/carlton/cutting/) for details on how to cut them.
+Some parts for Carlita require you to draft parts from the existing parts.
+The following are a list of what parts you need to draft, [see Carlita Cutting](/docs/designs/carlita/cutting/) for details on how to cut them.

 #### Drafting